Last Updated on June 20, 2023 by Tim Wells

 - Wait 15 to 20 seconds.

-- If applicable, reattach the coaxial cable to the wall jack and the modem.
+- Reattach the coaxial cable to the wall jack and modem if applicable.
 Make sure the cable is tight and secure on both ends.
-You may also need to try a different coaxial cable or try removing and replacing any splitters.
+Try a different coaxial cable, or try removing and replacing any splitters.

 - Plug the modem’s power source back in.